Having Trouble Getting Pregnant?

 Male Infertility

 Fertility problems are not always attributed to the woman.
-About 20-30% of infertile couples discover fertility factors on the man’s side, while another 40% finds infertility factors attributed to both the man and the woman.
+About 20-30% of infertile couples discover fertility factors on the man’s side, while another 40% find infertility factors attributed to both the man and the woman.
 Male infertility rarely has observable symptoms without having a semen analysis, which measures the health of the semen and sperm.
 Make sure you are both tested if you are experiencing issues with conceiving.

 Age